alchandol/capstone_2_RecommenderSystem/README.md

-# Film Data Study
+# Amazon Book Recommender System

-Data project for analyzing movie trends and popularity
+Data project for recommending books using various data such as reviews and product details.

 ## Getting Started